projectunic0rn/pub/.github/CONTRIBUTING.md

   hero image and it is included in the `<title>` of the HTML document for this blog post.
 - **`author`** - A unique ID for the author of the blog post.
-Please refer to [Creating a new author](#creating-a-new-author) section for instructions on how to create an author entry.
+Please refer to [Add an author](#add-an-author) section for instructions on how to create an author entry.
 - **`date`** - The date when the blog post was published.
 This follows a special
   format: `YYYY-MM-DDTHH:mm:sss+/-TT:TT` where hours (`HH`), minutes (`mm`), seconds (`sss`), and timezone offset (`+/-TT:TT`) are optional.